 How to have a good accent in the Japanese language

-Some have difficulty speaking Japanese because of the Portuguese accent.
-Fortunately, Brazilians have a much greater facility than English-speaking natives.
-Most Japanese phonemes are similar to Portuguese syllables.
-Some tips below can help you to have a good accent in Japanese:
+Some have difficulty speaking Japanese because of their Portuguese accent.
+Fortunately, Brazilians have a much easier time than native English speakers.
+Most Japanese phonemes are similar to the syllables in Portuguese.
+Some tips below can help you have a good accent in Japanese:

-Although the Japanese don't put emphasis and accents on words like Portuguese, they do use a tone accent, making homophones like hashi (bridge) and hashi (chopsticks) sound a little different.
-Perhaps you should listen to these words and try to catch the different tone within them.
+Although Japanese people do not place emphasis and accents on words like Portuguese, they use a tonal accent, making homophones like hashi (bridge) and hashi (chopsticks) sound a little different.
+You might want to listen to these words and try to catch the different tones within them.

 Remember to pronounce the phonemes correctly to have a good accent.
-Some have great difficulty in this, but it is lack of training and preparation.
+Some have a lot of difficulty with this, but it is a lack of practice and preparation.
 The video below will help you:

-Of course, if you want to speak Japanese, you must really learn it!
-Pretending to speak Japanese isn't going to work long or short term.
+Of course, if you want to speak Japanese, you must truly learn it!
+Pretending to speak Japanese will not work in the long or short term.
 Being fluent is a difficult challenge that takes a lot of time.
-When faking Japanese you should keep the following goals in mind:
+When pretending to know Japanese, you should keep the following goals in mind:

 • Master all the necessary phrases;

-• Learn to build a sentence in Japanese;
+• Learn to construct a sentence in Japanese;

 • Master basic Japanese grammar;

-If you can fulfill these points above you will be successful in a Japanese conversation.
-We hope these tips will help you to put in the effort and face the shame of speaking Japanese or socializing with Japanese people.
-So don't be afraid to make mistakes!
+If you can fulfill the above points, you will succeed in a Japanese conversation.
+We hope these tips help you to strive and face the shame of speaking Japanese or socializing with Japanese people.
+So don’t be afraid to make mistakes!

-Hope you enjoyed the tips in this article!
-If you liked it, share it with your friends and leave your comments!
+I hope you enjoyed the tips in this article!
+If you liked it, share it with friends and leave your comments!